philippefoubert/experiments/qtgl_interop_02/README.md

-OpenGL + QT - Demonstration app based on the QOpenGLWidget class
+QT + OpenGL interoperability - Demonstration app based on the QOpenGLWidget class